apisyouwonthate/book-build-apis-2/README.md

     - [ ] "Syncing" in Microservices
     - [ ] Denial of Service Attacking Yourself
     - [ ] Firing Data into Blackholes
+    - [ ] Never testing if authentication works or even exists on endpoints

 - [ ] Part Two: Planning & Design
   - [x] Editors